amcrabtree/pub-rag/README.md

 **Output:**

-&nbsp;&nbsp;*Based on the provided text, CellSighter is a model that classifies cells into different lineages or subsets using membrane protein signals.
-It takes into account various factors such as image resolution, normalization methods, and the presence of functional proteins to make accurate predictions.*
+> Based on the provided text, CellSighter is a model that classifies cells into different lineages or subsets using membrane protein signals.
+It takes into account various factors such as image resolution, normalization methods, and the presence of functional proteins to make accurate predictions.
+>

-&nbsp;&nbsp;*To be more specific, CellSighter was trained on images of cell membranes with CD4 and CD20 signals removed to avoid any confounding effects.
-The model was then tested using different input sizes, normalization methods, and over-clustering techniques to improve its performance.*
+To be more specific, CellSighter was trained on images of cell membranes with CD4 and CD20 signals removed to avoid any confounding effects.
+The model was then tested using different input sizes, normalization methods, and over-clustering techniques to improve its performance.
+>

-&nbsp;&nbsp;*In summary, CellSighter is a computational tool that uses machine learning algorithms to classify cells into different lineages or subsets based on their membrane protein signals.*
+In summary, CellSighter is a computational tool that uses machine learning algorithms to classify cells into different lineages or subsets based on their membrane protein signals.
+>

-&nbsp;&nbsp;*(Amitay et al., 2023)*
+(Amitay et al., 2023)

 > [!NOTE]